Kevinpgalligan/KevingalWebsite/pages/blog/mona-lisa-gol.md

 ### Technical details
 [Here's the code](https://github.com/Kevinpgalligan/MonaLisaGameOfLife) to run Life simulations, do backsearch and create GIFs.
 It's all in Common Lisp.
 I've only tested it using the SBCL implementation of Common Lisp.
 The cl-sat library was used as a wrapper to call the MiniSat SAT solver, while the skippy library was used to create GIFs.
 Credit to the #lispgames IRC community for helping me with my silly questions.

+### Addendum (July 18th 2020)
+On further reflection, the main limit on size seemed to be cl-sat, both because it was slow to convert the SAT expression to the form expected by SAT solvers and because it exhausted memory rather easily.
+I imagine it would be possible to handle much larger Life grids by cutting out cl-sat and writing the SAT constraints directly to a file, which could then be passed to your SAT solver of choice.

+Also, based on Reddit conversation, it seems that you can avoid Gardens of Eden by searching multiple generations into the past in the same SAT expression.
+To clarify: if you go original -> parent -> grandparent, then parent can turn out to be a Garden of Eden.
+The proposal is to go directly from original -> grandparent.
+I don't know to what extent this would increase the complexity of the expression.

+Maybe I'll come back to this some day and find a giant Life state that turns into a detailed portrait of John Conway.

 ### Further reading
 Some fun stuff I came across while researching this article.